dloa/alexandria-docs/bounties.md

 14. Browsing/purchase/tips history UI
 15. Fix VLC plugin for Windows and Linux
 16. Publisher's Artifacts UI (with deactivate button)
+17. Finish social media historian (tweet archives)
+18. Native app for Android (through gateways, or local librarian modules if possible)
+19. Native app for iOS (through gateways)
+20. "Couch interface" (and 32-bit build) for [BitSeed](http://www.bitseed.org)

 ####Alexandria Librarian:
-1. Librarian (daemon loader/manager) tool-bar applet for mac, windows and linux
+1. Librarian (daemon loader/manager) tool-bar applet for Mac OSX, Windows, Linux 64-bit, Android (if possible), and Linux 32-bit (for [BitSeed](http://www.bitseed.org))
-2. Fix Librarian Module: Historian so that it works with APIs that include `&` and `?` characters in their URIs [details](https://github.com/dloa/librarian-module_historian/issues/1)
+2. Fix Librarian Module: Historian so that it works with APIs that include `&` and `?` characters in their URIs - [details](https://github.com/dloa/librarian-module_historian/issues/1)
 3. Upgrade Librarian Module: Historian to be able to capture web page archives on a periodic basis (to get plugged into the Internet Archive's Wayback Machine)
-3. Subscribe to publisher (auto pin)
+4. Subscribe to publisher (auto pin)
-4. Librarian Module: Distributor
+5. Librarian Module: Distributor

 ####Council of Librarians management app (or perhaps feature within Alexandria Browser app)
 1. Blockchain voting process (including Living Articles of Organization document)